 Alcohol Awareness Month

-- From the National Council on Alcoholism and Drug Dependence, learn facts about alcohol, why alcohol and energy drinks should be avoided, and discover the truths and myths about wine for health
+- From the National Council on Alcoholism and Drug Dependence, learn the facts about alcohol

 - From the Health Advocate blog, read “Alcohol addiction: How to take back control”

 - From Federal Occupation Health, information to help avoid risky drinking, including a toolkit with campaign materials

 Autism Awareness Month